calumsmyth/weather-app/README.md

 Tailwind used as main styling tool.
 Still under development with further ideas to be implemented.

-If I was to do this project again, I would use a library such as React for faster, more efficient loading.
+If I was to start this project again, I would use a library such as React for faster, more efficient loading.